vescotor/supportcases/README.md

 Spark scripts:
 - Script for the initial process and transform of the historic dataset.
 It will create two new datasets, one with the historic data which will be processed by the AWS Glue service and the other dataset will contain only the data that the deep learning model requires for training.
-- Script to train the clasification model.
+- Script to train the classification model.
 - Script to process and transform new data.

 Jupyter Notebook: